trimble-oss/tierceron-nute-core/README.md

 # nute-core

-This has been refactored from https://github.com/trimble-oss/tierceron-nute in order to allow importing only this package to reduce build requirements for projects needing only these data structures.
+This has been refactored from https://github.com/trimble-oss/tierceron-nute in order to allow importing only this package to reduce build requirements for projects needing only the mashupsdk package.

 To run nute, use the following commands: go mod download